proxystore/proxystore/docs/guides/endpoints.md

 ProxyStore home directory, so the home directory must be on a shared file system that is private to your user.

-Clients also trust every file in the endpoint directory, so new endpoint directories are only accessible by the owner, and the endpoint removes group and other write permissions from its directory when it starts.
+Clients also trust every file in the endpoint directory, and the directory contains the endpoint's database and log, so new endpoint directories are only accessible by the owner, and the endpoint removes all group and other permissions from its directory when it starts.

 !!! tip